Caroline Voaden: Personal life

 Caroline Voaden was born in Wantage in Berkshire, on 22 November 1968, and grew up in Scotland.
 She studied French and Economics at Sheffield University, with a year abroad living in Lille.
 In 2007, after being widowed at the age of 34, Voaden moved to Devon with her two young daughters.
 She married again and has a stepson.

 Professional career

 From 1991 to 2000, Voaden worked for the Reuters news agency, undergoing assignments in Amsterdam, Dublin, Bonn, Belgrade and Zagreb.

 In 2007, she moved to Devon, where she founded her own modern craft brand in 2012.
 In 2018 she became operations manager at a resettlement charity working with offenders and prisoners from HM Prison Channings Wood.

 Voaden was chair of the national WAY Foundation from 2009 to 2011, a charity that supports men and women widowed under the age of 50.

 From 2000 to 2007, she served in the team which established JustGiving, as an online editor for the charitable social platform.

-From November 2021 to May 2023 she was the chief executive of Devon Rape Crisis & Sexual Abuse Services.
+From November 2021 to May 2023 she was the chief executive of Devon Rape Crisis and Sexual Abuse Services.